-Financial assets are classified into the following specified categories: 'amortised cost', 'fair value through OCI with recycling', 'fair value through profit or loss'.
+Financial assets are classified into the following specified categories: 'amortised cost', 'fair value through OCI with recycling', 'fair value through OCI without recycling', 'fair value through profit or loss'.
 The classification depends on the business model for managing the financial asset and the contractual cash flow characteristics of financial asset and is determined at the time of initial recognition.